Traveling has always been one of my passions. I love the joy of experiencing new cultures and the excitement of exploring our amazing world.

 This beautifully restored Victorian home sits high on a hill looking over the Connecticut River in the west end of Forest Park.
 Home to local businessman Everett Barney in the late 1800s; much of the land that makes up Forest Park today was part of his estate.
 The Carriage House at the Barney Estate today is used to host a variety of events from weddings to anniversary parties to civic functions.

-Forest Park is home to 23 public tennis courts including a number of clay courts and plays host to a variety of tennis programs for both adults and children.
+Forest Park is home to 23 public tennis courts including several clay courts and plays host to a variety of tennis programs for both adults and children.
 The courts are used for lessons, leagues and numerous tournaments during the summer months.
-Professional tennis player Tim Mayotte learned to play tennis on these courts and went on to play professionally for many years achieving a ranking as high as number 7 in the world.
+Retired professional tennis player, Tim Mayotte, learned to play tennis on these courts and went on to play professionally for many years achieving a ranking as high as number 7 in the world.

 Walk, Run, Hike